 Proposal 3: FFS On handling of cc-SetIndex and cc-IndexInOneCC-Set is handled by introducing text

-[FFS ]
+This field is always included when the srs-TPC-PDCCH-Group is set to typeA, [FFS and not used for typeB.]

 Proposal 4: Agree to revert the previous agreement to allow the associatedReportConfigInfoList to be reconfigured by a full replacement (i.e. the network includes all the Need M fields), without a release and add.
 The following text proposal to be used for this: